Chiltern Pools - FAQs

 A specific date has not been set as the Council is still to finalise the design brief, business plan and formally agree to submit for planning permission.
 The Council has consulted with residents and overall there has been very positive feedback for the proposal of developing a new leisure/community status building for Amersham and the proposed range facilities.

 Will appropriate infrastructure (car parks) be provided and what will happen to the existing barn buildings?

-If the project progresses the car park and protecting the barns will be key considerations and will be addressed through the Planning process.
-The proposed development will provide 270 car parking spaces and because of the proposed location along King George V Road will not impact on the historic barn buildings.
-It is also proposed to further enhance the barn buildings by surrounding them in natural green landscaping.
+If the project progresses the car park and the retention of the barns will be key considerations and addressed through the planning process.
+The proposed development will provide a minimum of 270 car parking spaces with the potential to provide additional temporary car park spaces on the existing leisure centre site.
+There will be no impact on the historic barn buildings and indeed it is proposed to further enhance the barn buildings by surrounding them in natural green landscaping.

 Are there any images available of the proposed new facility?

 Following the land swap consultation Land swap public consultation survey results 2017 further work is currently being undertaken on the design to address issues raised.
 A new website specifically for the new centre will be developed shortly and provide ongoing up-to-date project information.

 If the project goes ahead what will happen to existing user groups of the Drake Hall buildings?

 The Council will make every effort to minimise any disruption should a new facility be developed.
 The proposed site location ensures that the existing Drake Hall, community centre and youth club/nursery buildings would not be affected during the construction phase, ensuring existing services and activities can continue without any disruption.